Last Updated on June 30, 2022

 Bottle caps for beer or sodas that come in glass jars can be metal or aluminum.
-You’ll have to test it by using a magnet, and separate the steel caps from the aluminum caps.
+You’ll have to test it by using a magnet and separating the steel caps from the aluminum caps.

 You’ll want to store steel caps inside of a steel can and aluminum caps inside of an aluminum one.

-Fill the can half way full with the caps, and then place the lid of the can on top of the caps.
+Fill the can halfway full with the caps, and then place the lid of the can on top of the caps.
 Then crimp the opening of the can ensuring the caps and lid can’t escape.
-You can now recycle this in your curbside bin.
+You can now recycle metal bottle caps in your curbside bin.

 lids from glass bottles: